-The key in successfully expanding logarithms is to carefully apply the rules of logarithms.
+The key to successfully expanding logarithms is to carefully apply the rules of logarithms.
 Take time to go over the rules and understand what they are trying to “say”.

-For instance Rule 1 is called the Product Rule.
-What it does is break the product of expressions as sum of log expressions.
+For instance, Rule 1 is called the Product Rule.
+What it does is break the product of expressions as a sum of log expressions.
 See the rest of the descriptions below.

 Study the description of each rule to get an intuitive understanding of it.

 The logarithm of the product of numbers is the sum of logarithms of individual numbers.